 - ‘Warnings in the Epistle to the Hebrews.
 An Exegetical and Theological Study,’ RTR 46 (1987)74-82

 Several church weekends away, casual preacher at Croydon Anglican

-Alan attends Croydon Anglican Church, and is married to Wendy, with five children, three of whom are married (and so seven grandchildren).
-He enjoys reading detective stories, especially Father Brown, and Rumpole of the Bailey, as well as walking, country driving, and being with his family.
+Alan attends Croydon Anglican Church, and is married to Wendy, with five adult children (and 11 grandchildren).
+He enjoys reading detective stories, especially Father Brown, Poirot and Rumpole of the Bailey, as well as walking, country driving, and being with his family.